paytime/discord-bot-stats/README.md

 # discord-bot-stats
-A configurable discord server statistics bot
+A configurable discord server statistics bot.

+Made for the <Sol In Noctem> WoW Classic guild discord server.